crownstone/crownstone-home-assistant/README.md

 Visit the [HACS installation page](https://hacs.xyz/docs/installation/manual) to set up HACS in your Home Assistant.

-In the HACS store go to integrations and search for Crownstone.
+In the HACS store, go to integrations, and click the button with 3 dots in the top right corner.
+Add the URL from this repo and click add.

 ## Manually